-Since the April 2011 landmark Early Restoration agreement between the DWH NRDA Trustees and BP, the Trustees have worked diligently to begin restoring the Gulf of Mexico prior to completion of the natural resource damage assessment.
-Based on BP's commitment to make $1 billion available, the Trustees are making significant progress.
-They have approved 65 projects with a combined estimated cost of $866 million.
+Since the April 2016 landmark settlment with BP, the Deepwater Horizon (DWH) Natural Resource Dmage Assessment (NRDA) Trustees have worked diligently to restore the Gulf of Mexico.
+Based on BP's commitment in 2011 to make $1 billion available before the settlement was reached, the Trustees began making early progress. making Through this Early Restoration effort, the Trusstees approved 65 projects with a combined estimated cost of $866 million.
 The Department of the Interior is the implementing trustee for nine of the approved early restoration projects.